 Color is such an important element of your kitchen design.
 The color palette you select, or inadvertently wind up with (depending on your design approach) will set the tone for your kitchen's personality.
-Is your kitchen warm or cool?
+Is your kitchen's color scheme warm or cool?
 Fiery and energetic, or tranquil and calm?
 A place for socializing or a utilitarian food prep space?

-Your color palette will drive these "feelings" home for both family members and guests.
+Your kitchen design's color palette will drive these "feelings" home for both family members and guests, alike.

-Keep that in mind as you work with your kitchen designer.
-Now, on to the fun stuff.
-Here are three examples from the Kitchen Magic gallery that show how a Pantone-esque palette can be used to drive your kitchen design.
+Now, for the fun stuff.
+Here are three examples from the Kitchen Magic gallery showing how a Pantone-esque palette can be used to drive your kitchen design.

 Cool and Modern

 This kitchen could be showcase for Pantone's 2018 Palette, including a gray, Harbor Mist foundation, pale Coconut Milk themes, not to mention pops of Sailor Blue on the window sill.
 A cool and modern, neutral design, forms a backdrop for any of Pantone's complex and dramatic color accents.

 Complex Colors Thrive as Changeable Accents